utopia-foss/dantro/doc/data_io/transform.rst

 .. hint::

     Often the easiest way to learn is by example.
-    Make sure to check out the :doc:`examples` page, where you will find practical examples that go beyoned what is shown here.
+    Make sure to check out the :doc:`examples` page, where you will find practical examples that go beyond what is shown here.